 Compare

-Shoppin' vs Pinterest: Inspiration vs Shoppable Action
+Shoppin vs Pinterest: Inspiration vs Shoppable Action

-Pinterest is the default inbox for visual inspiration — outfit boards, mood boards, home-decor scrapbooks.
-Shoppin' starts where Pinterest stops: you take any image of an outfit, and Shoppin' identifies every garment, finds shoppable matches across the web, and lets you try them on virtually before ordering.
-The two are complementary more often than competitive — most Shoppin' users get to us with a Pinterest screenshot in hand.
+Pinterest is the default inbox for visual inspiration β€” outfit boards, mood boards, home-decor scrapbooks.
+Shoppin starts where Pinterest stops: you take any image of an outfit, and Shoppin identifies every garment and finds shoppable matches across the web you can order right away.
+The two are complementary more often than competitive β€” most Shoppin users get to us with a Pinterest screenshot in hand.

 What's similar

-• Both are image-first product discovery surfaces.
+• β€” Both are image-first product discovery surfaces.

-• Both surface visually-similar items via vision models.
+• β€” Both surface visually-similar items via vision models.

-• Both have AI-powered "more like this" recommendation feeds.
+• β€” Both have AI-powered "more like this" recommendation feeds.

 Where they differ